-In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
+In February 2016, the Financial Accounting Standards Board (FASB) issued ASU 2016-02, Leases (Topic 842).
 This ASU requires a lessee to record, for all leases with a lease term of more than 12 months, an asset representing its right to use the underlying asset for the lease term and a liability to make lease payments.
 For leases with a lease term of 12 months or less, a practical expedient is available whereby a lessee may elect, by class of underlying asset, not to recognize a right-of-use asset or lease liability.
 A lessee making this accounting policy election would recognize lease expense over the term of the lease, generally in a straight-line pattern.
+Early adoption is permitted.
 In transition, a lessee and a lessor will recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
 The modified retrospective approach includes a number of optional practical expedients.
 These practical expedients relate to identifying and classifying leases that commenced before the effective date, initial direct costs for leases that commenced before the effective date, and the ability to use hindsight in evaluating lessee options to extend or terminate a lease or to purchase the underlying asset.
-ASU 2018-11 was issued in June 2018 and also permits entities to choose to initially apply ASU 2016-02 at the adoption date and recognize a cumulative-effect adjustment to the opening balance of net assets in the period of adoption.
-In June 2020, Topic 842 was amended to allow entities to elect to postpone adoption until fiscal years beginning after December 15, 2021.
-Early adoption is permitted.
-The Company intends to adopt this new standard on April 1, 2023.
-Management is currently evaluating the impact of this ASU on its financial statements.
+ASU 2018-11, Leases, was issued in June 2018, which permits entities to choose to initially apply ASU 2016-02 at the adoption date and recognize a cumulative-effect adjustment to the opening balance of net assets in the period of adoption.
+In June 2020, the FASB issued ASU 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842): Effective Dates for Certain Entities that allows entities to elect to postpone adoption until fiscal years beginning after December 15, 2021.
+Management is currently evaluating the impact of Topic 842 on its financial statements.